joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 My return to London contained a double challenge: 32C temperatures (the annual high) combined with the Crowdstrike bug, which I hadn't known about until it halted our train from Birmingham, as rail crews busied themselves repeatedly turning on and off the power of a rail switch until they gave up and set the switch manually to at least let _one_ train pass.

-Another bike ride from Euston to Paddington stations, but this time to leave the bike and case etc at the station's [Left-Baggage office](https://www.left-baggage.co.uk/en) while I enjoyed having dinner and a chat with a friend and colleague nearby.
+Another bike ride from Euston to Paddington stations, but this time to leave the bike and case etc at Paddington's [Left-Baggage office](https://www.left-baggage.co.uk/en) while I enjoyed having dinner and a chat with a friend and colleague nearby.

 Traffic at Paddington was slow, which proved to be a good thing: when you leave bags at the office they need to scan them, airport-style, before storage.
 But: